MetalBlockchain/metal-docs/docs/community/tutorials-contest/2022/avalanche-theGraph-index/README.md

 ```zsh
 avalanche subnet create <SubnetName>
 ```
-Substitute `<SubnetName>` with any perferred name of your choice but without spaces.
+Substitute `<SubnetName>` with any preferred name of your choice but without spaces.
 For this tutorial we are going to call our Subnet `<fibrinNet>`.

 ```zsh
 avalanche subnet create fibrinNet
 ```

-Since this command does not provide any arguements, you would neeed to walk through the configuration wizard to generate a `genesis file` for your network.
+Since this command does not provide any arguments, you would need to walk through the configuration wizard to generate a `genesis file` for your network.

 * Choose a Virtual Machine (VM):
   ![choose a VM](./images/2.png "Choose VM")